XiaoouPan/HBM/README.md

 ## Description

-Hierarchical Bayesian Models for adaptive clinical trials.
+Hierarchical Bayesian Models with a latent clustering structure for adaptive clinical trials